Journaling

 (It’s worth checking out his videos, especially this one which highlights some of the reasons and ways to approach journaling)

-I’ve also found keeping a haiku journal useful to develop my poetic craft and also observe small moments.
-Tiny observations is good for this, as is the writing exercise of Write a Detailed Observation.
+I’ve also found keeping a Haiku-Journal useful to develop my poetic craft and also observe small moments.
+Tiny-observations is good for this, as is the writing exercise of Write-a-Detailed-Observation.

 I love the diary because it knows itself to be a minor form; it isn’t trying to be anything but.
 It isn’t constructed, like a memoir; it is life as it happens.